GeoffAWaddington/CSI30Wiki/Virtual-Widgets.md

 ```

 ## OnTrackSelection
 OnTrackSelection is another virtual widget and will fire every time you select a new track in Reaper.
-Example: maybe you want clicking on a new track to return to your home.zon and close the GUI of any open plugin windows.
+Example: maybe you want selecting a new track to return to your home.zon and close the GUI of any open plugin windows.
 You can automate all of that by doing something like this.
 ```
 Zone "Home"
 OnTrackSelection          GoHome